Digital Signage for Schools: 21 Real Use Cases (2026)

 K-12 schools sit somewhere between a corporate campus and a public space.
 Mixed audiences (students, staff, parents, visitors), tight budgets, and one capability that matters more than any other: emergency alert override.
 A signage network that can't push an emergency message to every screen in seconds isn't doing the most important part of its job.

 CrownTV has been deploying digital signage for 13+ years across 1,800+ businesses, with ~10,000 screens currently running live.
 Education and campus deployments make up a meaningful share of that work, alongside retail clients like L'Occitane and corporate clients like Herman Miller.
-The 21 use cases below reflect what's actually working in K-12 facilities — paired with realistic hardware and a budget that fits a typical district.
+The 21 use cases below reflect what's actually working in K-12 facilities — paired with realistic hardware, software criteria, and a budget that fits a typical district.

 You'll get: